 Ash Wednesday marks the beginning of Lent, the 40 days of preparation for the Easter season when Christians are called to deepen their spiritual lives through the practices of fasting, prayer, and almsgiving.
 The belief is that our consistent participation in these practices — like exercise we do for our physical health — improves our spiritual well-being by stripping away all that is unnecessary and becoming more mindful of how God is working in our lives.
 Challenge yourself this year, and go beyond the usual practice of “giving up” something.
 Now is a great time to take stock of your spiritual life and to grow in it.
 Not sure where to start?
 Check out these 25 ideas:

 3. Try a new spiritual practice.
 Sign up for an hour of Eucharistic Adoration.
-Attend Mass at a parish that’s made up of people from a different racial/ethnic group.
+Experience Mass at a parish that’s made up of people from a different racial/ethnic group.
 Sign up for a silent retreat or spend at least one hour in silent meditation each weekend.

 4. Think about what you usually spend your money on.
 Do you buy too many clothes?
 Spend too much on dinner out?
 Pick one type of expenditure that you’ll “fast” from during Lent, and then give the money you would usually spend to a local charity.